Boston Non-importation agreement: Impact of the agreement

 As a reaction to the boycott, the British Parliament expressed an anger and frustration that the colonists denied British authority in taxing matters which was in direct contrast with the Declaratory Act, legislated by the Parliament on the ashes of the annulled Stamp Act.

 The Boston merchants and traders reduced their imports of British goods by almost a half.
 Unfortunately, the other port cities and colonies themselves failed to adopt the non-importation policy of Boston merchants what consequently undermined the effort of their boycott.
-This failure in cooperation meant that the trade between England and the colonies was sufficient enough.
+This failure in cooperation meant that the trade between England and the colonies remained sufficient.
 British merchants had sensed no threat in this weak effort and did not lobby for dropping the Townshend Act.

 It was not very far in history when an embargo against the Stamp Act, a very similar one to the Boston boycott was a success.
-The real threat of trade interruption made the English traders press on the Parialemnt and repeal the Stamp Act.
+The real threat of trade interruption made the English traders press on the Parliament and repeal the Stamp Act.
 Boston merchants might have hoped that such tactics would work out also this time.

 Main reasons why the Boston boycott was not a success as they had probably expected were two.